jomarz/tidyproject/README.md

- The script run_analysis.R when open and run in R, reads the provided data frames from the Samsung Galaxy S training and test and merges it into one data frame that only takes into account the columns for means and standard deviations of the variables It it also merged with the activities and numbers of each of the participating subjects
+ The script run_analysis.R when open and run in R, reads the provided data frames from the Samsung Galaxy S training and test and merges it into one data frame that only takes into account the columns for means and standard deviations of the variables It it also merged with the activities and identifying numbers of each of the participating subjects

 # Step by step, the code does this:

- merge all the train data horizontally

- merge all the test data horizontally
+ ## Set the column names of the Activities and Subjects vectors

+## Set the variable names from the features.txt file as the column names

- subset the train and test data frames taking only the means and standard deviations variables we do this by subseting taking only the columns that correspond to variable names containing -mean()- and -std()-
+## Subset the train and test data frames taking only the means and standard deviations
+## variables we do this by subseting taking only the columns that correspond to variable
+## names containing "mean()" and "std()"

+## Merge all the train data horizontally

+## Merge all the test data horizontally

- We merge the two datasets by rows (vertically one after the other)
+## We merge the two datasets by rows (vertically one after the other)

- set the variable names from the features.txt file as the column names in the merged data set, first taking only the means and stds

-head(mergedDF)
+## Name the activity in each observation according to activity_labels.txt

+## Summarize taking the mean for each combination of Subject, Activity and variable

-#We now export the merged data frame to a text file
+#Export the merged data frame to a text file
-write.table(mergedDF, "assignment2tidy.txt", row.name=FALSE)